Public housing in Puerto Rico: Introduction

 An urbanización is a type of housing where land is developed into lots, often by a private developer, and where single-family homes are built.
 Non single-family units, such as condominiums and townhouses fall into this category.

 Public housing, on the other hand, are housing units built with government funding.
 These have traditionally consisted of multi-family dwellings in housing complexes: in a barriada (neighborhood) or in a caserío público also called a residencial (public housing).
 This is housing where all exterior grounds are shared areas.
 Increasingly, public housing developments that look like garden apartments are being built.

 Finally, a home that is located in neither an urbanización nor of a public housing development is said to be located in a barrio.

 In Puerto Rico, a barrio also has a second and official meaning- the geographical area into which a municipality of Puerto Rico is divided for administrative purposes.
-In this sense, urbanizaciones, public housing developments, as well as one or several "barrios" in the popular sense of the word, may be located in one of the 902 official geographic areas which are seen on the Puerto Rico US Census records.
+In this sense, urbanizaciones, public housing developments, as well as one or several "barrios" in the popular sense of the word (as in sector, from a populated place standpoint), may be located in one of the 902 official geographic areas which are seen on the Puerto Rico US Census records.